Summer’s nearly here, and that means bugs are everywhere. Though we tend to think of many of them as pests, insects are

 Notice: This post contains affiliate links.
 To learn more, read our Disclaimer Here.

 From ants to butterflies and everything in between, you’re sure to find an interesting insect craft to make!

 Make one of these fun bee crafts with your busy little bees.
 Use the crafts as a springboard for discussion about the critical role bees play in pollination.

 1. Bee Paper Cone Craft

 You’ll be surprised at the cute critters you can make using paper cones.
 We love this bright yellow bee craft with a paper cone body, big paper wings, and a cute smile on its face.
-This project is easy and inexpensive since all you need is paper, scissors, and glue.
+This project is easy and inexpensive since you only need paper, scissors, and glue.